TonyIvchenko/playground/README.md

 2. Add `src/<service>/index.html`.
 3. Add `src/<service>/README.md` with local run instructions and app notes.
 4. Keep the Python entrypoint thin and put most product logic in the browser.
+5. Load the shared browser base tokens from `/shared/browser-tokens.css` before inventing a new spacing, type, or color foundation.
-5. Use `PORT` for local run consistency.
+6. Use `PORT` for local run consistency.
-6. Add the service to the root README service inventory once it exists.
+7. Add the service to the root README service inventory once it exists.
-7. Add tests only when the app has meaningful Python behavior or a smoke path worth automating.
+8. Add tests only when the app has meaningful Python behavior or a smoke path worth automating.

 ## Environment